History of India (1947–present): Integration of princely states

 In July 1946, Jawaharlal Nehru pointedly observed that no princely state could prevail militarily against the army of independent India.
 In January 1947, Nehru said that independent India would not accept the divine right of kings.
 In May 1947, he declared that any princely state which refused to join the Constituent Assembly would be treated as an enemy state.
 British India consisted of 17 provinces, which existed alongside 565 princely states.
 The provinces were given to India or Pakistan, in two particular cases—Punjab and Bengal—after being partitioned.
 The princes of the princely states, however, were given the right to either remain independent or accede to either dominion.
-Thus India's leaders were faced with the prospect of inheriting a fragmented nation with independent states and kingdoms dispersed across the mainland.
+Thus India's leaders were faced with the prospect of inheriting a fragmented country with independent states and kingdoms dispersed across the mainland.
 Under the leadership of Sardar Vallabhbhai Patel, the new Government of India employed political negotiations backed with the option (and, on several occasions, the use) of military action to ensure the primacy of the central government and of the Constitution then being drafted.
 Sardar Patel and V. P. Menon convinced the rulers of princely states contiguous to India to accede to India.
 Many rights and privileges of the rulers of the princely states, especially their personal estates and privy purses, were guaranteed to convince them to accede.
 Some of them were made Rajpramukh (governor) and Uprajpramukh (deputy governor) of the merged states.
 Many small princely states were merged to form viable administrative states such as Saurashra, PEPSU, Vindhya Pradesh and Madhya Bharat.
 Some princely states such as Tripura and Manipur acceded later in 1949.

 There were three states that proved more difficult to integrate than others: